int128/piimask/README.md

 # piimask

-A tiny tool to mask Personally Identifiable Information (PII) in database
+This is a tiny tool to mask Personally Identifiable Information (PII) in database.

+Status: Proof of Concept